Chester County Grandparents' Rights Lawyers

 Schedule a Free Consultation Today

 At the Law Offices of Sheryl R. Rentz, P.C., our legal team takes matters related to visitation very seriously.
 We understand just how important it is that you get to spend time with your grandchild and watch them grow up.
 When you bring your case to us, our lead Chester County family law attorney can thoroughly explain to you your rights, answer your questions, discuss any misgivings you may have about the courts, and prepare a case strategy with you.
 We will keep you up to date about your case and effectively communicate your desires to the court.
-Call us toll-free at (866) 290-9292 to get started on your case.
+Call us at (610) 645-0100 to get started on your case.